xmidt-org/docs/content/docs/operating/getting_started/index.md

 The orchestration of XMiDT can be quite complicated.
 Please refer to the [architecture](../introduction/index.md) to have a better understanding of the components and how they work towards the bigger picture.

-To get up and running quickly, or for a small, non-high availability instance we have a [docker-compose](https://github.com/xmidt-org/xmidt/tree/master/deploy/docker-compose) version available.
+To get up and running quickly, or for a small, not highly available instance we have a [docker-compose](https://github.com/xmidt-org/xmidt/tree/master/deploy/docker-compose) version available.
-This is a great way to see how the components connect with one another as well as a sample configuration for each machine that works together.
+This is a great way to see the way that components connect with one another as well as sample configurations for each machine.

 ## Cluster composition determination
 The XMiDT cluster can be configured either to dynamically coordinate via Consul (`consul` option) or be statically configured (`fixed` option).
 The coordination defines how Petasos routes traffic to Talaria machines as well as ensuring Talaria machines accept the same traffic.
-At all times Petasos and Talaria should be in lock-step to prevent inbound connections from possibly being stranded.
-For any production or production-like instances we recommend the `consul` option.
+Petasos and Talaria should always be in lock-step to prevent inbound connections from possibly being stranded.
+For any production or production-like instances, we recommend the `consul` option.

 ## Fixed
 Fixed routing involves configuring each petasos to know the fqdn/ip of all talarias in the cluster/region.